-The demo pieces of a Napo app are not audio recordings but commands to the app to select stops and to play notes.
+The demo pieces of a Napo app are not audio recordings but commands to the app to pull stops and to play notes.
 So this is a live performance in which you see the stop buttons move in the Console view and also can watch the used keys in the screen keyboards.
 Furthermore, you can select stops yourself while the demo is playing or even use a MIDI keyboard to play along with the demo.

-By tapping the question mark adjacent to the name of a demo piece you get more information about the piece:
+By tapping the question mark adjacent to the name of a demo piece you get more information about the piece.